kanedu828/MineCord/README.md

 Additionally, some caves can only be mined a certain amount.
 For example, if a cave only has 1,000 mines, it can no longer be mined when it is mined a total of 1000 times by all miners.
 The remaining mines in a cave gets reset periodically.
 Some caves, however, can be mined an infinite amount of times.\
 If you're interested in viewing all available caves, you can find them [here](https://github.com/kanedu828/Isla-Bot-2.0/blob/master/data/caves.py).
 If you understand the cave list in that file and you would like to help out, feel free to list the caves in a readable format here with a pull request!

+## Dungeons
+Dungeons do not give any exp or gold per mine.
+Dungeons have a set amount of durability, and each mine deals damage to its durability.
+Once its durability hits 0, you are given rewards.
+Each dungeon drops exp, gold, and a chance to get an item fragments.
+You get an aditionally roll to get a fragment per 100 luck.
+Dungeons can either be cleared daily or weekly.\
+Fragments can then be use to forge powerful pieces of equipment.\
+Currently, the first dungeon is unlocked at level 75.

 ## Equipment
 You can find various equipment while mining.
 There are 6 different types of equipment: Helmet, vest, pants, gloves, pickaxe, and boots.\